Solar Energy: The Full Picture

 Topaz Solar Farm — 4,700 Acres of California Farmland

 The Topaz Solar Farm in San Luis Obispo County, California, is one of the world's largest PV installations at 550 MW nameplate.
-It required 4,700 acres (1,900 hectares) of land — nearly identical to the Tunkwa proposal — yet delivers energy only during daytime hours at a ~24% capacity factor in sun-rich California.
-At BC's latitude, a comparable facility would perform significantly worse.
+It required 4,700 acres (1,900 hectares) of land — more than double the ~1,900-acre Tunkwa proposal — yet delivers energy only during daytime hours at a ~24% capacity factor in sun-rich California.
+At BC's latitude, a comparable facility would be expected to perform at lower capacity factors.

 Key Data Points